-Rafael van der Vaart and Arjen Robben had given the Dutch a commanding lead but Yuya Osako and Keisuke Honda completed a terrific comeback for the Samurai Blue.Japan staged a superb fightback to rescue a 2-2 friendly draw with the Netherlands in Belgium on Saturday.
+Rafael van der Vaart and Arjen Robben had given the Dutch a commanding lead but Yuya Osako and Keisuke Honda completed a terrific comeback for Samurai Blue

-Rafael van der Vaart put the Netherlands ahead after 12 minutes when Japan failed to clear its lines and Arjen Robben doubled the lead six minutes before halftime.
+Rafael van der Vaart put the Netherlands ahead after 12 minutes when Japan failed to clear their lines and Arjen Robben doubled the lead six minutes before half-time.

 However, Alberto Zaccheroni's men responded well and were level after an hour following goals from Yuya Osako and Keisuke Honda.